meditationstuff/protocol_1/index.md

 	* [see also shinzen young and wu wei]
 	* cf. "total surrender" \[cf. safety]
 * "lack of reference points" https://twitter.com/peak_valley_pea/status/1716500738841452941 [Last accessed: 2023-10-23]
+* "I didn't know it could be that good, and it's too late or now impossible for that for me."
+* 'Maybe, gently: Try to temporarily treat other parts of you as "completely drained of *your* volition."
+Disclaimed (and eventually reclaimed) volitionality.
+And then you can only make suggestions, requests, ask question, etc., across an "interface" presented by that "part."' https://twitter.com/meditationstuff/status/1360399334068674562

 end "misc pith"